 Why Use One?

 The plan helps to limit variation.
 It does this by making the QC requirements clear and easy to find.
-This allows staff to test new items quickly and easily, and also makes it simpler to onboard new people.
+This allows staff to test new items quickly and easily, making it simpler to onboard new people.

-Importantly, the plan also helps you to make sure that your improvements ‘stick’.
-This is one of the biggest issues most companies face in making process changes.
-When you make an change, entropy tends to erode it back to the old process.
+Importantly, the plan also helps you ensure that your improvements ‘stick.’
+This is one of most companies’ biggest issues in making process changes.
+When you make a change, entropy tends to erode it back to the old process.
 Of course, that’s if you do nothing to keep it in place.
-A control plan fights the entropy by helping people to remember the changes and use them.
+A control plan fights entropy by helping people remember and use the changes.

 Control Plans and DMAIC

 A control plan is part of the Control phase of a DMAIC project.
 As you might remember, the Control phase is all about putting measures in place to ensure that process improvements ‘stick’.